sympy/sympy/doc/src/guides/solving/solving-guidance.md

-You can parse a string representing the equation into a form that SymPy can understand (for example, {any}`Eq() <sympy.core.relational.Eq>` form), then apply solve the parsed expression.
+You can parse a string representing the equation into a form that SymPy can understand (for example, {any}`Eq() <sympy.core.relational.Eq>` form), then solve the parsed expression.
 Parsing an equation from a string requires you to use {func}`transformations <sympy.parsing.sympy_parser.parse_expr>` for SymPy to
 - interpret equals signs